srinadh99/CosmiQ/README.md

-# CosmiQ: Uncertainty‑Aware Cosmic Ray Detection in Astronomical Images with Variational U‑Net
+# CosmiQ: Uncertainty Quantification for Cosmic Ray Detection in Astronomical Images with Variational U‑Net

 This repo extends **[deepCR](https://github.com/profjsb/deepCR/tree/master)**  with a **variational (Bayesian) U‑Net** that: